skousik/RTD_tutorial/step_4_online_planning/README.tex.md

 ### Example 10.4: Trajectory Optimization

 Now we can call `fmincon`!
-Note that
+Note that we've chosen these options to help `fmincon` solve faster.
+You can read more about these [here](https://www.mathworks.com/help/optim/ug/fmincon.html).

 ```matlab
 % create initial guess